The aim of the

 ,

-it should follow similar structure with the first column being named
+it should follow a similar structure with the first column being named

 "species"